dwromero/att_gconvs/README.md

 ```

 ## Experiments
+For the sake of reproducibility, we provide the parameters used in the corresponding baselines hardcoded by default.
+If you wish to vary these parameters
+for your own experiments, please modify the corresponding `parser.py` file in the experiment folder and erase the hard-coded values from the `run_experiment.py` file.

 ### Pretrained Models
 We provide some pretrained models from our experiments for easy reproducibility.
 To use these models, utilize the keyword `--pretrained` and make sure
-the training parameters correspond to those given in the folder name.
+the training parameters as well as the additional `--extra_comment` argument correspond to those given in the folder

 ### Datasets
 The utilized datasets have been uploaded to a repository for reproducibility.
 Please extract the files in the corresponding `experiments/experiment_i/data` folder.